 |

-A Gemini 9 cover from "Orbit Covers," featuring a launch day postmark dated June 3, 1966.
-It is signed by Eugene Cernan and Thomas Stafford. |
+| A GT-9 launch cover from "Orbit Covers" postmarked at Cape Canaveral on June 3, 1966, signed by Eugene Cernan and Thomas Stafford. |

 Gemini 9A (GT-9A), launched on June 3, 1966, was the seventh crewed flight in the Gemini program, featuring Thomas P. Stafford and Eugene Cernan.
 The original crew, command pilot Elliot See and pilot Charles Bassett, tragically died in a crash on February 28, 1966, while en route to the McDonnell Aircraft plant in St. Louis, Missouri, to inspect their spacecraft.
 This led to Stafford and Cernan being promoted from the backup crew to the primary crew.
 The mission was renamed Gemini 9A after the initial launch on May 17 was canceled due to the destruction of the Agena Target Vehicle in a launch failure.
 The mission took place from June 3 to 6, 1966, following the launch of the backup Augmented Target Docking Adapter (ATDA).
 While Stafford and Cernan successfully rendezvoused with the ATDA, they were unable to dock because the nose fairing failed to eject due to a launch preparation error.
 Cernan conducted a two-hour extravehicular activity (EVA) during which he was supposed to demonstrate free flight using the USAF Astronaut Maneuvering Unit.
 However, he was unable to do so because of stress, fatigue, and overheating.